An episiotomy is a surgical incision used to enlarge the vaginal opening to help deliver a baby.

 - Extended healing time

 - Painful scarring that might require a period of abstinence from sexual intercourse

 - Future problems with incontinence

 What are some pain relief options for episiotomies and tears?

-If you end up having an episiotomy or tearing you can try some of the following solutions to help ease the pain.
+If you end up having an episiotomy, or any tearing of the vaginal opening, you can try some of the following solutions to help ease the pain.

 - Cold packs on the perineum.
 Ask your health care provider about special maxi pads that have built in cold packs.

 - Take a sitz bath–a portable bath that you place over a toilet that allows warm water to cover the wound.

 - Use medication such as Tucks Medicated Pads.